 Importantly, when compliance requirements change, make sure that all of these documents are updated in a timely manner and that staff are made aware of the changes.

-Avoid being an ostrich hiding it’s head in the proverbial sand, and assuming that all the compliance requirements are being met at your RTO.
+Avoid being an ostrich hiding it’s head in the proverbial sand, and assuming that all the RTO compliance requirements are being met.
 Compliance is an area where you should never assume...

 Of course you trust your team to do the right thing, but we are all humans and mistakes and oversights can be made.
 And although most staff will do the right thing, there have been cases of staff in RTOs deliberately acting in a non-compliant or even fraudulent manner.